 Send a Message While Registering Users

-If your audience provides you their MSISDNs, you can register them with Airship and send them a message at the same time using the Create and Send API or an Inline ListAn ad-hoc, CSV-formatted list of email, SMS, or open channel addresses that you want to register and/or send a message to.
-Unlike static lists or segments, you upload this list when creating your message; Airship registers new addresses in the list as channels when you send your message. .
+If your audience provides you their MSISDNs, you can register them with Airship and send them a message at the same time using the Create and Send API.
+In the dashboard, you can do this using the Upload users option in the Message composer.

 Addresses in the list that are already registered with Airship will receive your message if either of the following conditions are true:

-- They are already opted in for messaging (their channel has a valid
+• They are already opted in for messaging (their channel has a valid opted_in value).

 5558675309,US:12345,2020-05-05T10:34:22,tacos